Documentation Index Fetch the complete documentation index at: https://docs.tensorlake.ai/llms.txt

 Then launch sandboxes from that image:

-tl sbx new --image claude-code-skills
+tl sbx create --image claude-code-skills

 Use with the SDK